 Framework biosecurity legislation sets out the goals, principles and overarching functions that support biosecurity regulation in Tasmania but leaves specific measures on how exactly these are to be met to subordinate legislation or administrative practices.
-It allows for subordinate instruments and subordinate legislation to be created to provide specific measures which with to comply.

 We are building on what has been successful to date in protecting our biosecurity status.
-Our new system will contain many of the components of the existing system but they have been modernised and improved in the Bill.
-But there are new elements such as the General Biosecurity Duty which creates and defines an obligation on all Tasmanians and businesses to use reasonable standards of care and behaviour when dealing with biosecurity risk.
+The proposed new system will contain many of the components of the existing system but they have been modernised and improved in the Bill.
+But there are proposed new elements such as the General Biosecurity Duty which creates and defines an obligation on all Tasmanians and businesses to use reasonable standards of care and behaviour when dealing with biosecurity risk.
 The Bill also allows for co-regulatory arrangements to be put in place where industry or the community are equipped to take on a greater responsibility for managing biosecurity risks.

-Significant consultation has occurred on the underlying concepts of the draft Bill, commencing with release of a position paper for discussion in March-April 2016.
+Significant consultation occurred on the underlying concepts of the draft Bill, commencing with release of a position paper for discussion in March-April 2016.
 This was followed by a draft Future Direction for a New Contemporary Biosecurity Legislative Framework paper that was developed and released for comment in November 2016.
 The Future Direction paper was revised and finalised in early 2017.